iBEAT-V2/iBEAT-V2.0-Docker/README.md

 # Frequently asked questions
 ### Do I must have a GPU to run the pipeline?
-Yes, in the current version, we do need GPU support to run the pipeline.
-In our later release, we will also release the pipeline that only needs a CPU for computation.
+Yes.
+In the current version, we do need GPU support to run the pipeline.
+In future, we will also release the pipeline that only needs a CPU for computation.
 ### Is the pipeline robust to the imaging parameters?
 Yes.
-We have successfully processed 16,000+ infant brain images with various protocols and scanners from 100+ instutions.
+We have successfully processed 16,000+ infant brain images with various imaging protocols and scanners from 100+ instutions.
 Please see https://ibeat.wildapricot.org/Feedbacks.
 ### Are there any differences between iBEAT V2.0 Docker and iBEAT V2.0 Cloud (http://www.ibeat.cloud)?
 Yes.
-The iBEAT V2.0 Cloud (http://www.ibeat.cloud) is updated with our latest developments while the Docker could be slightly delayed.
+The iBEAT V2.0 Cloud (http://www.ibeat.cloud) is timely updated with our latest developments, while the Docker version could be slightly delayed in updating.
 For the optimal performance, iBEAT V2.0 Cloud is highly recommended.

 # How to Cite?